Blitk0/Blitk0/README.md

 - 👋 Hi, I’m @Blitk0
-- 👀 I’m interested in IT
+- 👀 I’m interested in ITsec, networking, python,
-- 🌱 I’m currently learning java (yeah, java.)
+- 🌱 NSE intern @ Cisco Meraki
-- 📫 How to reach me - BlitQ@protonmail.com/dblitek61@gmail.com
+- 📫 How to reach me - BlitQ@protonmail.com

 <!---
 Blitk0/Blitk0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.